Stevens Family

 Both were buried at St Phillips Graveyard, Penn Fields, Wolverhampton

-Their son Geoff was the first president of the AJS 9 Car Club.
+Joe and Lucy's son Geoff married Hetty Riley on 5 August 1939 in St Michael's Church, Tettenhall.
+They had one son, Peter.
+Geoff was to become the first president of the AJS 9 Car Club.

 "There were however two motorcycles still left to be made.
 Close cousins Alec and Jim Stevens , both sixteen years of age at the time, quite naturally wanted motorcycles to ride.
-Their father Joe Stevens Junior or "Billie" reckoned there would be enough bits and pieces left over at the works to complete two machines.
+Their fathers, Joe Stevens Junior and "Billie" Stevens reckoned there would be enough bits and pieces left over at the works to complete two machines.
 These were the last Stevens motorcycles ever made"

 The header photograph on this page shows Geoff and Alex pictured at the opening of BMI Marston Museum in 1998, along with their cousin, Jim